dustinpfister/grunt-postcheck/source/_posts/post2.md

 layout: post
 categories: api
 id : 1
+version:1.0
 ---

 I am the other thing. okay now.
 I am a good guy man. blue man group.
-Internet explorer. da. okay lets get this done fast and move on.
+Internet explorer. da. okay lets get this done fast and move on. how about now.